By Asher DeMetz

 The ISO standard provides a good benchmark that you can compare your security policies and network controls against.
 If you have a good security team, you may be able to conduct the gap analysis yourself.
 However, even if you do have a good security team, having an independent third party – someone without any connection to the network architecture – evaluate your security plan is recommended.
 In fact, some industry compliance standards may recommend an outside consultant to provide an extra set of eyes to ensure that security measures are in compliance with state and federal regulations.
 The reason is simple: An outside consultant is independent and can also often catch gaps not found by people who work with the network day in and day out.

 Step 2: Evaluate people and processes

-This is the data-gathering phase: data on your IT environment, application inventory, organizational charts, policies and processes, and other relevant details.
-This could mean sitting down with your IT staff and your leadership to learn more about the organization’s key objectives.
+This is the data-gathering phase: data on your IT environment, application inventory, organisational charts, policies and processes, and other relevant details.
+This could mean sitting down with your IT staff and your leadership to learn more about the organisation’s key objectives.